samali0996/perserve-message-ordering/README.md

 ### Design Choice: Requests are grouped by message id and published to a consistent parition in the topic such that all the messages of a specific id can be found in only one partition
-- System needs to ensure that requests made of with same id are processed in the order that they arrived
+- System needs to ensure that requests made with same id are processed in the order that they arrived

 ### Design Choice: Can concurrently process requests of different ids with multiple consumers but same ids must run in sequence
 - Quality requirement of performance requires capability of scaling the system up